 Bike Shed Show London is the biggest independent motorcycle show in the world.
-This year the event celebrates its 10 year anniversary.
 The show gathers bike riders, coolest bike builders and everyone who is passionate about motorcycles and enjoys hanging out with like-minded people.
 Pando Ace member Youtuber Jish relives the whole journey before his first ever bike built project CB125 was presented in the show!

 MY FIRST PROJECT BIKE

 When I was a kid, my grandad would take me to his brother’s farm, to watch the other kids ride trials.
 I soon fell in love with these two wheeled objects that could be delicately manoeuvred over rocks and through streams.
 After begging my grandad to let me ride he surprised me with my first motorbike.
 It was a Yamaha TY80 trials and right then I was the happiest boy alive!
 Fast forward 15 years after owning various trials bikes, many cars that I messed with and modified, I found myself wanting to build a bike for the road.
 I started searching for a cheap project bike on eBay and soon found this “spares or repairs” 1977 Honda CB125.
 So that was it, I had bought my first project bike.